Pegasus row: Nothing to hide, will constitute committee of experts, Centre tells SC | Law-Order

 In its affidavit, the government said its position on the alleged Pegasus snooping has already been clarified in Parliament by IT Minister Ashwini Vaishnaw.

 ''A bare perusal of the captioned petition and other connected petitions makes it clear that the same is based on conjectures and surmises or on other unsubstantiated media reports or incomplete or uncorroborated material,'' the affidavit said.
-To dispel any wrong narrative spread by certain vested interests and with the object of examining the issues raised, it said, the government will constitute a committee of experts.
+To dispel any wrong narrative spread by certain vested interests and with the object of examining the issues raised, the government will constitute a committee of experts, it said.

 On August 10, the top court had taken exception to ''parallel proceedings and debates'' on social media on the snooping row by some petitioners and said that there must be some discipline and they must have ''some faith in the system''.
 The apex court is hearing a batch of pleas, including the one filed by the Editors Guild of India, seeking an independent probe into the alleged Pegasus snooping matter.